Robustness of the Floquet-assisted superradiant phase and possible laser operation: Conclusion

 \section{Conclusion}

-We have demonstrated the robustness of the Floquet-assisted superradiant phase (FSP) in the driven Dicke model with a dissipative model, that is designed for the electron dynamics in a solid.
+We have demonstrated the robustness of the Floquet-assisted superradiant phase (FSP) in the parametrically driven Dicke model with a dissipative model, that is designed for the electron dynamics in a solid.
 The photonic steady state in the FSP is robust against inhomogeneous broadening, reasonably strong dissipative processes of the two-level systems and phase diffusion in the driving field.
 Across the FSP transition, the linewidth of the light field narrows drastically and overcomes the linewidth of the driving field as well as the intrinsic linewidth of the cavity that is given by its loss rate, which is a hallmark of laser mechanisms.

 In our model the dissipation is performed in the instantaneous eigenbasis.
 This choice is motivated by the capabilities of capturing dynamics of two-band solids, as has been demonstrated in previous work \cite{Nuske}.
-The dependence of the FSP on the ratio of characteristic frequencies and temperature, as well as the driving field strength in units of the driving frequency squared suggests the most promising range of driving frequencies to be of the order of tens to hundreds of terahertz \cite{FSP}.
+The dependence of the FSP on the ratio of characteristic frequencies and temperature, as well as the driving field strength in units of the driving frequency squared suggests the most promising range of driving frequencies to be of the order of tens to hundreds of terahertz.
 This energy scale also coincides with the situation in two-band solids such as light-driven graphene \cite{McIver,Nuske,Broers}.
-The values of the dissipation coefficients up to which we find the FSP to be stable also agrees with realistic estimates of coherence times in available graphene samples \cite{McIver,Nuske}.
-The relation to models such as driven graphene has been given in \cite{FSP}.
+The values of the dissipation coefficients up to which we find the FSP to be stable also agrees with realistic estimates of coherence times in available graphene samples \cite{Elsaesser11,Cavalleri13,Polini13,Kurz14,McIver,Hommelhoff21}.

-We conclude that the FSP is a robust laser mechanism that is in principle accessible in two-band solids such as light-driven graphene under realistic conditions.
+We conclude from the robustness and the small values of the critical coupling of the FSP that it can be utilized for laser operation.
+The FSP is in principle accessible in two-band solids such as light-driven graphene under realistic conditions.
 The details of the collective effect of solid-state dispersion relations on the emergence of the FSP will be the subject of future research.
-Such a demonstration would then consistute a Floquet-assisted solid-state laser system in the terahertz frequency domain.
-As such, we propose to expand the range of laser mechanisms into the domain of Floquet-engineered electron bands in a solid, that is accessible with current pump-probe technology.
+Such a demonstration would then constitute a Floquet-assisted solid-state laser system in the terahertz frequency domain.
+As such, we propose to expand the range of dressed-state laser mechanisms into the domain of Floquet-engineered electron bands in solids, that is accessible with current pump-probe technology.